Brxdl3y/AWS-DC-Network/README.md

 Rapid-PVST deployed across L2 and L3 switches

-Loop prevention in a multi-path redundant topology
+🟢Loop prevention in a multi-path redundant topology

 Optimized convergence for enterprise switching environments